Sorting

 return quicksort(smaller) + [L[0]] + quicksort(greater)

-We use two indices, i and j, with i starting at the left end of the array and j starting at the right.
-Both indices move towards the middle of the array.
+We use two indices, i and j, with i starting at the left end of the list and j starting at the right.
+Both indices move towards the middle of the list.
 We first advance i until we meet an element that is greater than or equal to the pivot.
 We then advance j until we meet an element that is less than or equal to the pivot.
 When this happens, we swap the elements at each index.
 We then continue advancing the indices and swapping in the same way, stopping the process once the once the i and j indices meet each other.
 See the figure below:

-In the figure above, the pivot is M, the first letter in the array.
+In the figure above, the pivot is M, the first letter in the list.
 The figure is broken down into “seek” phases, where we advance i and j, and “swap” phases, where we exchange the values at those indices.
 The blue highlighted letter on the left corresponds to the position of i and the green highlighted letter on the right corresponds to the position of j.
 Notice at the last step how they cross paths.

-This process partitions the array.
+This process partitions the list.
 We then make recursive calls to quicksort, using the positions of the indices i and j to indicate where the two subarrays are located in the main array.
-In particular, we make a recursive call on the subarray starting at the left end and ending at the position of i, and we make a recursive call on the subarray starting at the position of j and ending at the right end.
-So in the example above, we would call quicksort on the subarrays from 0 to 8 and from 8 to 13.
+In particular, we make a recursive call on the subarray starting at the left end and ending at the position of i, and we make a recursive call on the sublist starting at the position of j and ending at the right end.
+So in the example above, we would call quicksort on the sublist from 0 to 8 and from 8 to 13.
 Here is the code for our improved quicksort:

 def quicksort(L):